 I was inspired to start this project after stumbling across Smart Rockets.
-The long of the short of it is that this program spawns a random group of spaceships that all have to navigate their way to a target.
+This program spawns a random group of spaceships that all have to navigate their way to a target.
 This is not done via a path finding algorithm, but rather a genetic algorithm.
 The first generation starts of with a random set of instructions to follow, and this guides the spaceships in the corresponding directions.
 Once all of the rockets crash, a new generation is spawned, this time with instructions made by "mating" pairs of spaceships from the previous generation.
 This process continues forever and you will find that eventually all of the rockets go from flying around the screen aimlessly to effortlessly gliding straight to the target, avoiding all obstacles.

-Algorithms have always been an interesting topic for me, but I have never really worked with them in any capacity.
+Algorithms have always been an interesting topic to me, but I have never really worked with them in any capacity outside of course work.
 So I thought that it would be a good idea to take this existing project and put a little spin on it.
 The original Smart Rockets project is 2D, so naturally I wanted to make this project difficult and make it 3D.
 So I booted up Unity and got straight to work.

-Before I began coding, I had to do some research genetic algorithms and review how I would go about programming my own version.
+Before I began coding, I had to do some research on genetic algorithms and review how I would go about programming my own version.

 A genetic algorithm is a metaheuristic that is inspired by Charles Darwin and his work on natural selection.
 This being said, the mechanics of selection, crossover, and mutation are implemented in this problem.
 The streamlined process for the algorithm is: